 After creating the UV map, it is now needed to export it into Photoshop.
 This is done by creating a “Texture map” out of our existing uv map.

-Go to Texture map – Create – New from Polypaint.
+Go to Texture map – Create – New from Polygonpaint.

 After that press “clone Txtr”